-For homework assignments, you will work by yourself, unless the assignment handout indicates otherwise.
+For homework assignments, you will work by yourself.
 For lab assignments you may work in groups of up to 2 people.
 It is up to you to form and regulate your own groups.
 If you are not happy with your partner, you are free to find another partner.
 You may also work by yourself.